RAF El Amiriya

 RAF El Amiriya is a former Royal Air Force station in Egypt, located approximately 16 km south-southwest of Alexandria; 180 km northwest of Cairo, Egypt.

 El Amiriya was a pre–World War II airfield, first used in 1917.
 During the Second World War, the station was also referred to as Landing Grounds 85 – 99, 154 and 171–175, it was used as a military airfield by the Royal Air Force and the United States Army Air Forces during the North African campaign against Axis forces.
+By 1958, RAF El Amiriya and its southern airfield was evidently abandoned.

 History

 USAAF Ninth Air Force units which used the airfield were: